EricYufengWu/q8bot/building_instructions/sourcing_components.md

 ## Required Tools
 This instruction assumes you have the following tools at a minimum:
-- A PH-0 or JIS-1 screwdriver.
+- A PH-0 or JIS-1 screwdriver (I an iFixit Mako Driver Kit).
-- A soldering iron with basic consumables.
+- A soldering iron with basic consumables (I used a Pinecil V2).
 - A modern laptop capable of running Microsoft Visual Studio Code.
-- A USB Type-A to Type-C (or Type-C to Type-C) cable.
+- A USB Type-A to Type-C (or Type-C to Type-C) cable for uploading firmware.
+- Some masking tape or similar.

 ## Off-The-Shelf Components
 These are the components you need to purchase regardless of build configurations.